What you will learn from Refrigeration Pressure Switches

-Richard – What are refrigeration pressure switches used for in refrigeration circuits and how do refrigeration pressure switches protect the system from further damage?
+Richard – What are pressure switches used for in refrigeration circuits and how do pressure switches protect the system from further damage? (more…)

-R-134A is an inert gas used in air conditioner systems.
+R-134A Refrigerant Pressure Temperature Chart – R-134A is an inert gas also known as Tetrafluoroethane and is used in air conditioner systems.
 R134A is used as a chemical refrigerant in automotive and domestic use air conditioners such as chilled water systems in both commercial markets and industrial markets.
 You are very familiar with R134A if you are either an automotive mechanic or a chiller mechanic.
 R-134A uses the names Tetrafluoroethane, Genetron, or Puron among other names depending on the manufacturer.
-The pressure temperature chart represents the average pressure temperature relationship of refrigerant R-134A.
+The pressure temperature chart represents the average pressure-temperature relationship of refrigerant R-134A.

 Pressure controls typically either protect the unit from a catastrophic failure or are used to control a fan or dampers.
 Pressure controls are either switches that trip at a calibrated pressure set point or transmitters that can transmit an analog signal back to the controls systems to control other components that control air flow.
 On this air handling unit there are four pressure sensors.
 The pressure sensors shown in the photo (Filter Pressure Sensor and Low Static Pressure) and two additional pressure sensors.